-Our firm is one of the only firms prepared to handle the types of medical issues other lawyers avoid or turn away.
+Our Houston firm is one of the only firms prepared to handle the types of medical issues other lawyers avoid or turn away.
 Anesthesia cases are particularly difficult to parse for non-medical professionals.
 Understanding what happened to you, why it happened, and who is responsible is especially difficult because anesthesia use comes with severe baseline risks.

 The common types of anesthesia mistakes are: